Nikon D850 vs Sony A6000

 Studio photographers will appreciate that the Nikon D850 (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the D850 and A6000 can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is the Nikon D850 better than the Sony A6000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.